bahamat/dotfiles/README.md

 # Licensing

 Each file in this repository is individually licensed.
-Unless otherwise specified all files are Copyright 2002-2018 Brian Bennett with all rights reserved.
+Unless otherwise specified all files are Copyright 2002-2025 Brianna Bennett with all rights reserved.

 I release all right, title and interest (if I ever had any) of  machine files (including symlinks and the .git directory).

-Copyright 2018 Brian Bennett
+Copyright 2025 Brianna Bennett

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.